jackviel/Capstone/README.md

 **Optional Nice-to-have Stories**

 * User can change their username
-* User can view their and other users' profiles that has their reviews/opinions
+* User can view their and other users' profiles that has their reviews
 * User can comment on reviews

 ### 2. Screen Archetypes